Walking past the entrance to the Paris Catacombs, you would never guess what lurked beneath.

 But it’s not just the macabre structures that catch your eye.
 It’s the untold number of skulls staring back at you from all sides.
 They vary wildly—some skulls are large and eerily clean, while others are tragically small, all stacked atop the other without demarcation.
 Notable souls lost within the tunnels include writer François Rabelais, sculptor François Girardon, and painter Simon Vouet.
 Fresh victims of the French Revolution were also carried down and dumped into the catacombs, including Georges Danton, Antoine Lavoisier, Maximilien de Robespierre.

 After roughly 45 minutes you exit the maze, ascending a flight of stairs and returning to the land of the living.
-Though morbid to some, is an eye-opening way to spend your time in Paris, exploring the City of Lights from the darkness below.
+Though morbid to some, a visit to the catacombs is an eye-opening way to spend your time in Paris, exploring the City of Lights from the darkness below.